Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 How High Cholesterol Contributes to Heart Disease

-High cholesterol can lead to the development of Cardiovascular disease by contributing to the buildup of plaque in the arteries.
+High cholesterol can lead to the development of cardiovascular disease by contributing to the buildup of plaque in the arteries.
 Plaque is a thick sludge of fat, cholesterol, and calcium that can build up inside your artery walls and stop blood from getting to your heart.

 1. High LDL cholesterol levels in the blood can cause plaque formation in the artery’s walls.